The Sign Maker: Top Tips for a Green Burial

 Natural Funerals and Eco-Friendly Burials

-Green burial emphasizes simplicity and sustainability.
+A natural funeral emphasises simplicity and sustainability.
 Only biodegradable caskets, shrouds, or urns made from natural materials are used.
 Embalming, which introduces chemicals into the earth, is avoided.
 Instead, the natural process of decomposition is respected, allowing remains to nourish the soil and support new life.
-Grave markers are often natural and unobtrusive, such as native stones or memorial trees, blending seamlessly with the surrounding environment and minimizing the impact on the
+Grave markers are often natural and unobtrusive, such as native stones or memorial trees, blending seamlessly with the surrounding environment.

-Green burial offers a meaningful alternative to conventional burial practices, providing a way to honor the memory of a loved one while also making a positive contribution to the planet.
-It's a choice that reflects a deep respect for nature and a desire to leave a legacy of environmental responsibility.
-For those seeking a more natural and eco-conscious way to say goodbye, green burial provides a beautiful and comforting option, connecting us to the enduring cycle of life and death.
+Green burial offers a meaningful alternative, honouring loved ones while positively contributing to the planet.
+It reflects respect for nature and a desire for environmental responsibility.
+For those seeking a natural and eco-conscious farewell, green burial provides a beautiful, comforting option, connecting us to life's enduring cycle.

 Here are some top tips for planning a more natural funeral: